 Coronavirus disease 2019 (COVID-19) symptoms can vary widely.
 Some people have no symptoms at all, while others become so sick that they eventually need mechanical assistance to breathe.

-While each of these serious health problem increases the risk of severe COVID-19 symptoms, people who have several of these underlying health problems are at even higher risk.
+While each of these factors can increase the risk of severe COVID-19 symptoms, people who have several of these other health problems are at even higher risk.

 Take all your medications as prescribed.
 Consider developing a care plan that includes information about your medical conditions, medications, doctors' names and emergency contacts.

-COVID-19 targets the lungs, so you're more likely to develop severe symptoms if you have preexisting lung problems.
-Your risk of serious symptoms is higher if you have these conditions:
+COVID-19 targets the lungs, so you're more likely to develop severe symptoms if you already have lung problems, such as:

 - Chronic obstructive pulmonary disease (COPD)

 - Moderate to severe asthma

 While some medications for these conditions can weaken your immune system, it's important to stay on your maintenance medications to keep symptoms as controlled as possible.
 You may want to talk to your doctor about obtaining an emergency supply of prescription medications, such as asthma inhalers.